nchitere/minervahealthke/README.md

-# Kalonji Online Shop - Website Clone
+# Minerva Online Shop - Website

 A modern, responsive e-commerce website clone of Kalonji Online Shop, built with HTML5, CSS3, and JavaScript.